-After a poroporoaki, programme participants will have the chance to evaluate Ngā Ara Whakatupuranga, giving their thoughts on which parts of the programme worked well, and which did not.
+After a poroporoaki, programme participants will have the chance to evaluate Ngā Ara Whakatupuranga.

 The results of these evaluations will be used to make improvements to the programme, so that future participants have an even better experience of Ngā Ara Whakatupuranga.